Salazar booted from worlds after receiving 4-year doping ban

 Among the seven runners listed as members of Salazar’s team are Sifan Hassan of the Netherlands, who won the 10,000-meter gold medal on Saturday night, and is entered to run later this week in the 1,500; and Donavan Brazier and Clayton Murphy of the U.S., each of whom are scheduled to run in the 800-meter final Tuesday.

 The USADA ban went into effect Monday, and track’s governing body, the IAAF, moved quickly to revoke Salazar’s credential for the final six days in Doha.
-The Athletics Integrity Unit, which oversees anti-doping in track, was preparing to notify the Salazar athletes that they could not associate with their coach because of his ban.
+The Athletics Integrity Unit, which oversees anti-doping in track, notified the NOP athletes that they could not associate with their coach because of his ban.

 ”The Oregon Project has never and will never permit doping,” Salazar said.

+Nike supported him, putting out a statement saying that the arbitrators’ reports illustrate ”the amount of care Alberto took to ensure he was complying with the World Anti-Doping Code.”

-Hassan released a statement saying she was aware of the USADA investigation when she joined Salazar’s team “and have always had a clean conscience, knowing we are being monitored to the absolute fullest by USADA and” the World Anti-Doping Agency.
+Hassan said she was aware of the USADA investigation when she joined Salazar’s team ”and have always had a clean conscience, knowing we are being monitored to the absolute fullest by USADA and” the World Anti-Doping Agency.

 ”I am saddened by the timing of USADA as it brings my championship out of balance,” she said.

-The existence of the long-running USADA investigation became public after a 2015 report by BBC and ProPublica that detailed some of Salazar’s practices, which included use of testosterone gel and infusions of a supplement called L-carnitine that, when mixed with insulin, can greatly enhance athletic performance.
+The existence of the long-running USADA investigation became public after a 2015 report by BBC and ProPublica that detailed some of Salazar’s practices, which included use of testosterone gel and infusions of a supplement called L-carnitine that can greatly enhance athletic performance.

-Distance runner Kara Goucher and a former NOP coach, Steve Magness, were among the witnesses who provided evidence for the case.
-USADA said it received information from 30 witnesses.
-Goucher left NOP in 2011, and in the ProPublica piece, she called Salazar a “sort of a win-at-all-costs person and it’s hurting the sport.”
+USADA said it received information from 30 witnesses, including distance runner Kara Goucher and a former NOP coach, Steve Magness.
+Goucher left NOP in 2011, and in the ProPublica piece, she called Salazar a ”sort of a win-at-all-costs person and it’s hurting the sport.”
+Magness was sent down to Brown’s office in Houston for an L-carnitine infusion to see how effective it was.
+He left NOP in 2012.

+After the ban was announced, Magness sent out a tweet that said: ”Tell the truth.
+Own your mistakes.
+Choose the difficult path.”

 Farah, who runs for Britain, worked with the Nike Oregon Project while he was racking up six world and four Olympic championships.
 During that period, UK Athletics did its own investigation into Salazar and gave Farah the OK to continue working with him.
 Farah parted ways with Salazar in 2017, saying he wanted to move back home.